 “The Wave” is a famous, swirling Mars-like sandstone rock formation in Coyote Buttes North, part of the Paria Canyon–Vermilion Cliffs Wilderness that spans 112,500 acres of northern Arizona and southern Utah.

 There are 20 permits available each day for Coyote Buttes North; half are given out in advance through an online lottery and half are awarded to walk-ins.
-Permits are drawn on a monthly basis, three months prior to the permit date.
+Permits are drawn on a monthly basis, three months before the permit date.
 For example, all permits for May are drawn on February 1, so those hoping to hike in May must enter the lottery sometime during the month of January.
 Recipients then have 14 days to pay for their permits.

 Hopefuls can apply for last-minute permits in person at Grand Staircase–Escalante National Monument Visitors Center in Kanab, Utah, from 8:30 to 9 a.m.
 MST.
 The drawing takes place at 9 a.m. and permits are awarded for the following day only.